All Episodes

 But tell the people exactly what you're getting them.

-Just in the last three months alone, helmets, including the bullet resistant type for medics on the ground, communications gear, and body armor carriers to some of the most well-known special operations teams, if you will, out there.
+Just in the last three months alone, helmets, including the bullet resistant type for medics on the ground, communications gear and body armor carriers to some of the most well-known special operations teams, if you will, out there.

 Boots we've had to ship.

-Uh medical supplies are an ongoing concern.
+Medical supplies are an ongoing concern.

-We have medics that are arriving in country, and by that I mean whether it's currently Afghanistan or in Iraq and areas around there, where they are told that their medical gear is gonna be there when they arrive, and it's not there.
+And by that I mean whether it's currently Afghanistan or in Iraq and areas around there, where they are told that their medical gear is going to be there when they arrive and it's not there.

 So they are turning to us at Troops Direct to get them what they need.

-Uh I mean, it's pretty much anything that you can imagine, unfortunately and shamefully, we're having to send.
+I mean, it's pretty much anything that you can imagine, unfortunately and shamefully, we're having to send.

-And what we don't send, though, John, is cookies and candy and all that.
+And what we don't send though, John, is cookies and candy and all that.

 We respond to exactly what our troops are asking us for.